LIFE STORY

 But there are large areas of countryside where people rarely venture.

-Even ardent hikers rarely want to stray from the beaten track.
+Even ardent hikers do want to stray much from the beaten track.

 In the Tanzawa hills just outside Tokyo it was thirty years before someone came across the remains of a downed wartime plane there.